Bull (2021 film)

-Bull is a 2021 British crime thriller film written and directed by Paul Andrew Williams.
+Bull is a 2021 British crime thriller film with a supernatural tinge, written and directed by Paul Andrew Williams.
 The film stars Neil Maskell as the titular character seeking revenge on his former gang associates and father-in-law to get his son.

 Plot

 The film opens with three men burying a burning body in a secluded field.

 Bull, a mysterious and seemingly unstoppable man, returns to exact vengeance on the people who tried to kill him.

-He begins by murdering an unidentified man in the street, then targets his ex-wife's sister, Cheryl, and her husband, Ollie, killing them in their home.
-He continues his rampage by finding and killing Marco, one of the gangsters involved in his past betrayal.
+In flashback, Bull is shown murdering an unidentified man in the street.
+Returning to the present, he then targets his ex-wife's sister, Cheryl, and her husband, Ollie, killing them brutally in their home.
+He continues his rampage by finding and killing Marco, one of the gangsters involved in his past betrayal, by knifing him in the mouth.

 Flashbacks reveal that ten years earlier, Bull was an enforcer working for his father-in-law, Norm, a ruthless gang leader.
-Bull’s violent tendencies made him a feared and effective figure within the gang, but also alienated those around him.
+Bull's violent tendencies made him a feared and effective figure within the gang (at one point he severs the fingers of a butcher who Norm's gang is leaning on to sign a contract), but Bull's violence also alienated those around him.
 When Bull discovers that his wife, Gemma, is cheating on him with fellow gang member Gary and is also using heroin, tensions escalate.
 Norm urges Bull to divorce Gemma and surrender custody of their son, Aiden, so Gemma can marry Gary.
-Norm’s motives are financial—he wants to exploit Gary’s connections to the drug trade to expand the gang's profits.
+Norm's motives are financial — he wants to exploit Gary's connections to the drug trade to expand the gang's profits.

 Bull refuses to give up his son.
-In response, Norm, Gemma, Gary, Marco, and Clive abduct him.
-Clive, reluctant and apologetic, closes the boot of the car as Bull is taken to an abandoned caravan, where he is burned alive and shot in front of Aiden.
+In response, Norm, Gemma, Gary, Marco, and Clive abduct Bull's son.
+Clive, reluctant and apologetic, closes the boot of the car as Bull is taken to an abandoned caravan, where after being knocked down by Gemma and forced to drink whiskey, Bull is burned alive in the caravan.
+Aidan jumps out of Gemma's car just as Bull, on fire, breaks out of the caravan.
+Aidan witnesses his father burned alive and then being shot to death by Norm and the others.

-Bull's miraculous return remains unexplained.
-When Norm learns of his sister-in-law's death, he vows revenge.
-He tortures Bull’s mother, Marge, for information, despite objections from his crew.
+Bull's later miraculous return remains unexplained.
+When Norm learns of his daughter Cheryl's death, he vows revenge.
+He tortures Bull's mother, Marge, for information, despite objections from his crew.
 Bull watches silently from the shadows.
 After Norm leaves, Bull enters and asks his mother if she wants help, then smothers her to end her suffering.